 Nursing care planning and management for patients with hepatitis includes: reducing the demands of the liver while promoting physical well-being, preventing complications of hepatitis, enhance self-concept, acceptance of situation, and providing information about the disease process, prognosis, and treatment.

-This post includes seven (7) nursing care plans for hepatitis:
+This post includes seven (7) nursing care plans and nursing diagnosis for patients with hepatitis:

 - Imbalanced Nutrition: Less Than Body Requirements